NeptuneRjo/blog-api/README.md

 ### Before starting the app, you will need to create some `env` variables.

-- `MONGO_URI` This is you mongodb connection string
+- `MONGO_URI` This is your mongodb connection string
 - `WEB_SECRET` and `EXPRESS_SECRET` These can be random strings of your choice

 - Once the dependencies are installed, simply run `node dist/server.js` or if you have nodemon `nodemon dist/server.js`